Hiking Overview & Map

 If you head to the Island Trail, you’ll cross a bridge over the Glencoe Mill Race taking you up to the rock wall overlooking the impressive Glencoe Mill Dam.
 From there, you can continue along the Island Trail for riverfront views and picnicking or head over to Historic Glencoe Mill Village and take a stroll through history.
 This park offers great photo opportunities and a chance to observe wildlife.

 This 0.8 mile trail winds through mature hardwood forest on narrower nature-style hiking paths.
 The Tree ID Tour is marked along this trail with 12 different tree species highlighted in the Tree ID guide.
-See the Tree ID Hike tab for a complete description and map.
+See the Tree ID Hike section below for a complete description and map.

 The shorter 0.5-mile Island Trail follows the riverfront and offers fishing access, paddle access, and a number of picnic areas.
 You’ll pass the mill race and dam on your way to this trail.
 Beautiful riverfront views make this trail stand out.